AR banner

 Taking off at 19:46 hrs. one of five leaving at intervals on a Rover patrol off Bommel Fjord near Haugesund.

 NE538 was lost after the wing tip clipped the water and crashed, killing the pilot.
-His navigator, F/O. Ebert surfaced shortly after and rescued by 4 young boys in long boats before being handed over to the Germans to be able to treat his injuries.
+His navigator, Fg Off.
+Ebert surfaced shortly after and rescued by 4 young boys in long boats before being handed over to the Germans to be able to treat his injuries.
 Fractured left shoulder, abrasions to legs and hands.

-Fl/Lt.
-Lloyd Robert Stuchbery.
-Runnymede Memorial.
-Panel 284.
-Born on the 08th July 1918 at Wyndham.
-Nelson College.
-Worked as entomologist for the Cawthrorne Institute in Nelson prior to service.
-Enlisted on the 04th May 1941 at Levin.
-Initial training with No. 3 Elementary Flying Training School.
-Embarked for Canada on the14th August 1941.
-Trained at No. 2 Service Flying Training School in Uplands joining on the 02nd September 1941.
+(1) Lloyd Robert Stuchber worked as entomologist for the Cawthrorne Institute in Nelson prior to service.
+Enlisted on the 4th May 1941 at Levin.
+Initial training with No. 3 Elementary Flying Training School (EFTS).
+Embarked for Canada on the 14th August 1941.
+Trained at No. 2 Service Flying Training School (SFTS) in Uplands joining on the 2nd September 1941.

-Son of James Andrew and Georgina Alexandrina Stuchbery (née Wilson), of Ruby Bay near Upper Moutere, Nelson, New Zealand.
 A total of 606 flying hours logged and completed in excess of 32 operational sorties.

-Enlisted on the 06th June 1941 and attached to No. 2 Initial Training School on the 13th September 1941.
-Embarked for England 02nd November 1942.
-Attached to No. 9 Operational Training Unit 14th February 1944.
-Joined 489 squadron 06th July 1944 from 236 squadron when he joined on the 10th March 1944.
+Rex Stewart Ebert enlisted on the 6th June 1941 and attached to No. 2 Initial Training School (ITS) on the 13th September 1941.
+Embarked for England 2nd November 1942.
+Attached to No. 9 Operational Training Unit (OTU) 14th February 1944.
+Joined 489 squadron 6th July 1944 from 236 squadron when he joined on the 10th March 1944.
 Pilot Officer 21st August 1944.
 Flying Officer 21st February 1945.

 A total of 128 flying hours logged and 34 operational sorties

-A total of 34 operational sortie, 128 flying hours logged.

 Pages of Outstanding Interest